Belted plaid: Documentary evidence

 The first clear reference to the belted plaid occurs in the year 1594.
 In that year, a group of Highlanders from the Western Isles went to Ireland to fight under Red Hugh O'Donnell.
 Writing about them, Lughaidh noted that despite being dressed similarly they could be distinguished from the Irish soldiers:

 "They were recognized among the Irish soldiers by the distinction of their arms and clothing ... for their exterior dress was mottled cloaks of many colours ..., their belts were over their loins outside their cloaks."

 A surviving woman's plaid dated 1726 exists (reconstruction, displayed worn as an earasaid).

 A surviving men's belted plaid from 1822 has a horizontal seam and small belt loops sewn across it at each pattern repeat, such that it could be rapidly pleated with a drawstring, or flattened entirely into a blanket.

 Cloth

-The belted plaid was made from wool or a wool / linen combination and twill, often woven in a pattern of coloured stripes in one or both directions.
-This gave a pattern of stripes or checks.
-The latter has today become known as tartan, though originally the word tartan referred to the type of cloth used, and not the pattern of colours, as the word almost exclusively signifies today.

-These tartan patterns (or Setts) were apparently chosen based on a sense of fashion or the availability and expense of natural dyes in the area of manufacture.
-The modern notion of "clan tartans" whereby each clan or name is associated with a particular design did not exist at that time, but instead dates back to the early 19th century.
+The belted plaid was made from wool, or a wool and linen combination, and twill-woven, often in a pattern of coloured stripes in one or both directions, giving a pattern of stripes or checks, respectively.
+The latter has become known as tartan, though originally the word referred to the type of cloth used, not the pattern of colours, as it almost exclusively signifies today.
+Early tartans were only particular to locales, rather than any specific Scottish clan; like other materials, tartan designs were produced by local weavers for local tastes, using the most available natural dyes.
+The modern notion of "clan tartans", whereby each clan or surname is associated with a particular design, did not exist at that time, but instead dates back to the early 19th century.